Custom Search

 Temperament

-The Sussex Spaniel is steady and calm around the house.
-They are not very outgoing or demonstrative compared to other spaniels.
-It reaches the enthusiasm of a warrior in its work.
-On the hunt-field it barks continuously, moving with a characteristic swinging gait.
-It is adapted to hunting and retrieving small game, especially in wooded areas.
+With enough exercise the Sussex Spaniel is stable and calm inside the house.
+It is not very outgoing compared to other spaniels.
+It works very enthusiastically.
+On the hunt in the field it barks continuously, moving with a characteristic swinging gait.
+This breed adapts well to hunting and retrieving small game, especially in wooded areas.
 This dog sometimes bays when it is hunting.
 The Sussex Spaniel is the only Spaniel that does this.
-They may also howl a lot when they are left alone.
 It is also a good companion dog.
-This breed loves everyone and they are sweet, gentle and devoted.
+This breed loves everyone and is charming, gentle and loyal.
 These are very sociable dogs, which usually get along well with cats and are excellent with children.
-Most get along with other dogs, but some can be aggressive with unfamiliar dogs.
-It tends to be less playful and demonstrative than other Spaniels, with a low energy level.
-The Sussex Spaniel is a quick learner but has a mind of its own.
-It is therefore important to be consistent with them.
-It needs firm and patient training.
+A well-socialized Sussex with a true pack leader will get along with other dogs.
+They tend to be less playful and demonstrative than other Spaniels, with a lower energy level.
+The Sussex Spaniel is a quick learner, but it is important to be consistent with them.
+They need firm leadership and patient training.
 This breed likes to bark.
-You may want to teach them when they are young that one bark, for instance when the doorbell rings, is sufficient.
-Novice owners should be willing and able to assert their dominance.
-It can be snappish if annoyed.
+You should teach them, one bark, for instance when the doorbell rings, is sufficient.
+Owners need to make clear who runs the home, needing to be stronger minded, in a firm but calm way, than the dog or it can become snappish if annoyed, along with other behavior problems.

 Height, Weight